2BAB/Bro/docs/uk-en/lifecycle.md

 ## Best Practice

-### Handle Module's OWN dependencies
+### Handle Module's dependencies

 A good modularization app should not put all libs initialization flow into your `Application#onCreate()`.
 If a 3rd lib is used only in your module, put the initialization flow here inside your `IBroModule` implementation.
-For example, an encryption libs is only accessible in your module, call `EncryptionSDK.init(context)` here inside the `onCreate(Context context)`.
+For example, an encryption lib is only accessible in your module, call `EncryptionSDK.init(context)` here inside the `onCreate(Context context)`.
 In this way, the supervisor can easily get statistics of the time consuming per module, to see if any of them is overloaded while the App launching.

 ### Take Care of Relationship among Modules

 If A-Module invokes C-API provided by B-Module, then we call A depends on B in the launch flow.
-We don't want A gets NPE when calls B, so declare C in `getLaunchDependencies()` will help Bro process the launch order correctly.
+We don't want A gets NPE when calls B, **so put `C.class` in `getLaunchDependencies()`  help Bro process the launch order correctly**.
 Check the [API Exposure](https://2bab.github.io/Bro/#/uk-en/api) chapter for more related info about how to bind a `@BroApi` class with `@BroModule`.